AyadLab/scFOCAL/README.md

 </details>

 # License agreement
-1. The Board of Trustees of the Georgetown University provides OrthologAL software and code (“Service”) free of charge for non-commercial use only.Use of the Service by any commercial entity for any purpose, including research, is prohibited.
+1. The Board of Trustees of the Georgetown University provides scFOCAL software and code (“Service”) free of charge for non-commercial use only.Use of the Service by any commercial entity for any purpose, including research, is prohibited.
 2. By using the Service, you agree to be bound by the terms of this Agreement.
 Please read it carefully.
 3. You agree not to use the Service for commercial advantage, or in the course of for-profit activities.You agree not to use the Service on behalf of any organization that is not a non-profit organization.
 Commercial entities wishing to use this Service should contact Georgetown University Office of Technology Commercialization.